luiscape/hdxscraper-violation-documentation-center-syria/README.md

 $ make run
 ```

-The output should be available as a `SQLite` database calld `scraperwiki.sqlite`.
+The output should be available as a `SQLite` database called `scraperwiki.sqlite`.